 Using 0.22um Syringe Filters in sample prep and utilizing UHPLC grade solvents can help deter running into issues like this.

-Adding an HPLC Pre Column Filter as a particulate Filter and great way to add extra protection of your expensive analytical and guard Columns.
+A great way to add extra protection of your expensive analytical is to use guard columns.